upf-gti/SignBank/README.md

 - Never hardcode the Typesense API key.
 - Use HTTPS in production (configure NGINX and SSL certificates).
 - Control access via backend authentication.
+- Change databse user, passowrd and name.
+(We got two hack attemps, probably due the "bank" in the page title)

 ---